 North Carolina Voters For Clean Elections

 Ms. Kromm is the Director of N.C.
 Voters for Clean Elections, North Carolina's leading voice for returning power to citizens and lessening the corrosive influence of special interests in state politics.
-Kromm serves as lobbyist and leader of the 35+ member coalition, which has successfully passed and defended "voter-owned" public financing for select judicial and Council of State races, as well as a pilot municipal program.
-Under Kromm's leadership, in 2012, 12 municipalities across North Carolina passed resolutions opposing the Supreme Court's Citizens United decision, leading to the filing of a joint House and Senate resolution opposing Citizens United in the NC General Assembly.
-Kromm's research on special interest spending has been featured in the Charlotte Business Journal, Facing South, Governing and other publications.
+Kromm serves as lobbyist and leader of the 35+ member coalition, which helped passed North Carolina's "Voter-Owned" public financing for select judicial and Council of State races, as well as the pilot municipal program.
 Before joining N.C.
-Voters for Clean Elections, Kromm was part of a successful effort to pass same-day voter registration at early voting sites in North Carolina and a legal assistant at Wallace & Nordan specializing in election law.
-A native of Clayton, N.C., Kromm holds a B.A. in Political Science and from N.C.
-State University and lives in Durham, N.C.
+Voters for Clean Elections, Kromm was part of a successful effort to pass same-day voter registration at early voting sites in North Carolina.

 Brent Laurenz, Vice President